The Collaborative Computing Project for NMR

 Many of the details of how CCPN software is developed comes through interactions with its users, especially through courses and a very active mailing list.
 Also, to help guide new software projects CCPN has users' development groups for both solution and solid state NMR.
 At present these groups are involved in defining the requirements for the next generation of CcpNmr software (version 3.0).

-The day-to-day work of CCPN, including the organisation of meetings and software development, is handled by an informal working group, coordinated by Ernest Laue at the University of Cambridge, which comprises the core group of staff and developers, as well as a growing number of collaborators throughout the world who contribute to coordinated NMR software development.
+The day-to-day work of CCPN, including the organisation of meetings and software development, is handled by an informal working group, coordinated by Prof. Geerten Vuister at the University of Leicester,which comprises the core group of staff and developers, as well as a growing number of collaborators throughout the world who contribute to coordinated NMR software development.
 Strategic decisions are taken by the Executive Committee.
 The executive committee is chosen by the CCPN Assembly where all s may participate and vote.
 The organisation of CCPN is governed by the CCPN Charter.

-Primary financial support for CCPN from 2000-2012 came from the BBSRC; the UK Biotechnology and Biological Sciences Research Council.
+CCPN is currently funded by a three-year grant from the UK Medical Research Council; for the period 2000-2012 support for CCPN came from the BBSRC.
 CCPN is part of an array of collaborative computing projects (CCP) and follows in a similar vein to the successful and well-established CCP4 project for X-ray crystallography.
 CCPN is also supported by European Union grants, most recently as part of the Extend-NMR project ; which links together several software producing groups from across Europe, and the We-NMR project; which connects NMR software via a worldwide grid computing infrastructure.

 CCPN software is free for all academic and not-for-profit institutions.
 For-profit organizations and their employees pay a subscription fee (to obtain full membership of CCPN) to use key CcpNmr software components like Analysis and to get user support.